ajgreenwell/JavaClassGenerator/README.md

 classfile.java
 ```

 Afterwards, your new class file will be generated and stored in the current directory.
+Note that if you provide a relative path to the interface file, your class file will be stored in that directory instead.

 ### Optional Argument –– Indentation Level